MTU - Crawford College of Art & Design Cork

 Arts & Engagement - Crawford College of Art & Design

-This Masters programme builds on a number of existing Special Purpose Awards all centred on learning through expressive meaning-making: Arts-based Facilitation Training, Creativity and Change-making, and Art Therapy.
-These programmes educate through and activate different modes of communication, promote learning through experiential and reflective practice, and engage with other perspectives and diverse intelligences.
+This Masters programme builds on a number of existing Special Purpose Awards all centred on learning through expressive meaning-making: Arts-based Facilitation Training, Creativity and Change-making, Arts and Wellbeing, Eco Arts and Art Therapy.
+These programmes educate through and activate different modes of communication and promote learning through experiential and reflective practice.

 Participants on the Masters will develop an understanding of the role of the arts within learning and engagement and will develop the skills to apply this to a range of contexts.
-Core modules over the two-year programme relate to the arts in engaged practices which recognise neurodiversity, equality, social justice, power and autonomy.
-Through research, reflection, group and practical work, participants will explore different ways of learning, investigating the transformational power of the arts in personal and societal activation or regulation through a broad scope of contemporary methodologies.
+Core modules over the two-year programme relate to theories of arts engagement; group theory; research methods in the arts; and engagement through materiality and metaphor.
+Through research, reflection, group and practical work, participants will explore different ways of learning, socially engaged arts practices, contemporary methodologies when working with groups, investigating the personal/societal transformational power of the arts.

-Through elective modules in year one, opportunities will be provided to broaden skill sets through Socially Engaged Theatre, Eco-Arts Practice, or Art Therapy.
-In the second year, opportunity will be given for students to develop their ongoing arts practice informed by, and in relation to, one of two strands of engagement – Health & Wellbeing or Global Citizenship.
+Through elective modules in year one, opportunities will be provided to broaden skill sets through Eco-Arts Practice, or Art Therapy.
+In the second year, opportunity will be given for students to develop their ongoing arts practice informed by, and in relation to, one of two strands of engagement – Arts & Wellbeing or Global Citizenship (Creativity and Change).

 Entry requirements